tcrurav/WebsocketsLaravelIonic/README.md

 This project is just a project example to learn how to use Laravel Websockets (Backend) and Ionic 6 (frontend) to create a simple Chat example.

-RESTFul end-point http://localhost/broadcast is used to send messages from Ionic to Laravel API.
+RESTFul end-point POST /broadcast is used to send messages from Ionic to Laravel API.

 In the frontend (Ionic) the libraries laravel-echo and pusher-js are used to receive messages from Laravel Websockets.